-Each search query is scanned by a built-in spellchecker.
-It finds mistakes and typos and automaticall corrects them.
-If a user switched to a wrong keyboard layout when entering a search query (e.g. cyrillic or greek), the spellchecker will detect it and turn the word to the right one.
+Each search query is scanned by a built-in spell-checker.
+It finds mistakes and typos and automatically corrects them.
+If a user switched to a wrong keyboard layout when entering a search query (e.g. Cyrillic or Greek), the spell-checker will detect it and turn the word to the right one.

 If you use several keyboard layouts, make sure you use the correct one.
 For example, keywords with a Roman "B" and a Greek "B" look identical, but their rankings will be different.

 Experienced users know how to manage the search results by applying multiple filters and search tools: language, match types (exact match with a search query), time range, document types, etc.